Global Management Consulting

 How to apply and what’s the process:

-2. Apply for the Balmford Travel Grant by Sunday, 19 March 2023.
+2. Submit your the Balmford Travel Grant application form (below) by the GMC intake closing date.
 This includes uploading evidence proving your financial situation (e.g. a Centrelink statement) and a 500 word written Scholarship Impact Statement on how the potential travel grant could impact your ability to participate in a global experience program.

-3. Students who are offered a place in MGMT30017 Global Management Consulting May 2023 who also applied for the Balmford Travel Grant will have their eligibility reviewed by the Selection Panel.
-The Selection Panel will be made up of the Manager Student Experience and Experiential Learning and the Scholarships officer.
+3. Students who are offered a place in MGMT30017 Global Management Consulting and who also applied for the Balmford Travel Grant will have their eligibility reviewed by the Selection Panel.
+The Selection Panel will be made up of the Industry Experience and Global Skills manager and the Scholarships officer.

 4. Recipients of the Balmford Travel Grant will be notified via their student email.